 - extra cover for activities that are commonly excluded from standard policies, such as jet skiing if you need it

 They also point out that you should be aware of any exclusions in your policy.
-Most policies won’t cover you for incidents relating to drink or drugs or if you haven’t taken proper care of your possessions.
+According to white sands policies won’t cover you for incidents relating to drink or drugs or if you haven’t taken proper care of your possessions.
 Around 60% of policies also don’t cover you against acts of terrorism so it might be a good idea to check for that.